Menu

 Communications Emergency Practice Standards Training

-While seemly a small item in the large list of items relevant to pilot comprehension, PIREPS are one way to help everyone stay safer in the skies.
-A PIREP is a pilot report about conditions encountered in flight.
 Used as a supplement to general forecasts for an area, PIREPs contain important, detailed information gathered from people actually in the air.
 As a result, they’re often more accurate and precise.
 They help pilots avoid areas where they might encounter uncomfortable turbulence or dangerous icing, potentially saving headaches and lives.
-Understanding them is critical to helping you and other pilots fly safely.
-And as a pilot, you will likely find yourself on both sides of a PIREP: making a report as well as using one.

 Palm Tree in a storm